 Grounded in the United Nations Right to Adequate Housing criteria, the report presents findings under ten themes identified through interviews and activities with children, and five additional themes identified through an energy survey.
 The report concludes with Design Response Recommendations, which focus on how to better design housing for Gununa community needs – recommendations that are already being put to work by Mornington Shire Council

-Join Sarah as she yarns with Carroll Go-Sam and Kelly Greenop about the research and methodology, the impact so far and the potential for the future.
+Watch Sarah yarn with Carroll Go-Sam and Kelly Greenop about the research and methodology, the impact so far and the potential for the future.

-• $11 Concession (anyone who needs it – students, those not working etc)
+- $11 Concession (anyone who needs it – students, those not working etc – use the promo code Concession at the Vimeo checkout)

 We operate on an honesty system – select the ticket type that aligns with your circumstances.
 If you haven’t yet joined the Parlour Collective, join now to access discount pricing and many other benefits, and to support Parlour’s ongoing work!